Introduction: The Foundations of a Cybernetic Discourse

 “The technical term ‘information’ may be succinctly defined as any difference which makes a difference in some later event.
 This definition is fundamental for all analysis of cybernetic systems and organization.
 The definition links such analysis to the rest of science, where the causes of events are commonly not differences but forces, impacts, and the like.
 The link is classically exemplified by the heat engine, where available energy (i.e., negative entropy) is a function of a difference between two temperatures.
 In this classical instance, “information” and “negative entropy” overlap.”[12]

-The world understood as a series of differences, as opposed to a series of forces, proposes a new materialism.
-Bateson builds his argument of the difference that makes a difference to argue the relation between negative entropy and conscious purpose.
+Bateson builds his argument of “the difference that makes a difference” to argue the relation between negative entropy and conscious purpose within human beings.

 Bateson: “Wiener points out that the whole range of entropy phenomena is inevitably related to the fact of our knowing or not knowing what state the system is in.
 If nobody knows how the cards lie in the pack, it is to all intents and purposes a shuffled pack.
 Indeed, this ignorance is all that can be achieved by shuffling.”